agama-project/agama/doc/locale_api.md

 - setting some properties will make changes in the proposal layer of other properties of other objects

-So here, setting `Locale` below will set also `X11Keyboard` here and
+So here, setting `Locale` below will set also `VConsoleKeyboard` here and
   - Agama...Software...todo(...)
   - Agama...Timezone...todo(...)